 I like to think of it the following way.
 Intentions describe how you want to show up in the world rather than what all you want to accomplish.
 It’s not something we mark off on our to-do list (like “drink 8 glasses of water”) but feel every single day.

-Intentions for March:
+Intentions for the Month:

 With intentions, I find that the less there are, the more impactful they are.
 Otherwise, they quickly become similar to long to-do lists.
 Also, having a few keeps the focus on the most important factors that can impact so many other parts of your life.
-So here are my three intentions for March:
+So here are my three intentions for this month:

 - Find more movement throughout the day: Take more impromptu walks.
 I’m not chasing a specific number on the scale anymore (more on that later).
 My intention is to find more ways to enjoy movement in my everyday life.
 To sit less at my desk.
 To explore my neighborhood more.
 And when exercising, to spend my time on the forms of exercise I enjoy most — these days, it’s been strength training!